Basic Rules

 Primary Dodge

-Whenever the character uses the primary dodge add +3 to initiative.
+Whenever the character uses the primary dodge add

 Strength Attack